AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs: Limitations

 \section{Limitations}

-\textbf{Backend dependency and reproducibility.} Our efficiency gains rely on vLLM integration, models without mature backends revert to conventional execution with reduced throughput.
+\textbf{Backend dependency and reproducibility.} Our efficiency gains are evaluated with \vllm~integration; hence, models without mature backends might revert to conventional execution with reduced throughput.
 Support for closed-source endpoints depends on chat-completions APIs, limiting batching control and introducing provider rate limits.
-Even with deterministic configs, runs may vary due to endpoint queueing and transient failures, requiring documentation of capacity and request budgets for cross-institutional comparability.
+Even with deterministic configs, runs may vary due to endpoint queuing and transient failures, requiring documentation of capacity and request budgets for cross-institutional comparability.